For many Ontarians who are Deafblind, this is the reality they live every day.

-- Works with the Manager/Supervisor Deafblind Community Services, to effectively meet the needs of individuals.
+- Works with the mentors/ supervisors/co-workers/ volunteers to effectively meet the needs of individuals.

-- Performs administrative duties such as reports and service tracking upon request.
+- Supports administrative duties such as reports and service tracking upon request.

 Knowledge and Skill Requirements:

-- Knowledge of multiple communication methods i.e. Two Hand Manual, American Sign Language, etc.
+- Knowledge of alternative communication methods such as American Sign Language, Two-hand Manual, Fingerspelling, etc.

 - Good command of relevant computer applications.

-- Travel will be required.
-Must be available to travel to individual’s home and to their appointments.
+- Be available to travel to individual’s home and to their appointments.

 - Ability to work flexible hours.